DALLAS – Today in Aviation, Continental Airlines (CO) was finally merged into United Airlines (UA), the former ceasing brand operations in 2012.

 On May 2, 2010, the boards of directors at CO and UA approved a stock-swap deal that would combine them into the world’s largest airline in revenue passenger miles.
 The new airline would take on the UA name, CO’s livery, and be based in UA’s hometown of Chicago.

-A new holding company was established, known as United Continental Holdings, Inc. CO’s boss, Jeff Smisek, was appointed Chief Executive of the new company, now based in Chicago, while UA’s Glenn Tilton served as the Non-Executive Chairman.
+A new holding company was established, known as United Continental Holdings, Inc. CO’s boss, Jeff Smisek, was appointed Chief Executive of the new company, while UA’s Glenn Tilton served as the Non-Executive Chairman.

 On March 3, 2012, CO’s reservation system and OnePass Frequent Flyer miles program were merged into UA.
 CO’s final official flight was CO6, from Tokyo to Houston.
 The last departure was CO Flight 1267 from Phoenix, arriving in Cleveland as United Flight 1267.